RaniaElsayedM/RaniaElsayedM/README.md

 I'm a data scientist and ML engineer focused on building robust, production-ready machine learning systems.
 My work spans the full pipeline — from exploratory analysis and feature engineering to model development, evaluation, and deployment.

-I care deeply about reproducibility, clean code, and communicating results that drive real decisions.
+I care deeply about reproducibility, and communicating results that drive real decisions.

 - 🌱 Exploring: *["Mathematical Foundation of Machine Learning]*
 - 💬 Ask me about: machine learning, statistical modeling, and data storytelling